 What is "2020 EU/COMMONWEALTH LOTTO"?

 Scammers behind this phishing scam attempt to obtain sensitive information.
-They claim that whoever received this email has been selected as a winner of $500,000 in some 2020 EU/COMMONWEALTH lottery and encourage to claim the funds by contacting them via the provided email.
-It is strongly recommended not to trust this or any other scam of this type.
+They claim that whoever received this email has been selected as a winner of $500,000 in a 2020 EU/COMMONWEALTH lottery, and encourages them to claim the funds by making contact via the provided email address.
+You are strongly advised not to trust this or similar scams.

 |Name||2020 EU/COMMONWEALTH LOTTO Email Scam|

 |Fake Claim||Scammers behind this phishing scam claim that a recipient has been selected as a winner of $500,000.|

 |Cyber Criminal Contactfirstname.lastname@example.org, email@example.com|